 Last Updated on February 4, 2020 by Allyson

 Please stand clear of the doors, because it’s time to learn all about Walt Disney World’s Monorail.
-The monorail is one of the many transportation options available at the happiest place on earth.
+The monorail is one of the many transportation options available at the most magical place on earth.
 It’s super easy to use and makes for a great way to get around, especially if you’re staying at one of the resort hotels where you can catch the monorail.